shunyiwang/Hybrid-Coding/README.md

 - Complie consumer producer etc.
 ```
 ./encode/encode.sh # Divide the original file into original blocks and encodes them into encoded blocks.
 ./upload/compile_ep.sh # CP uploads all encoded blocks to the server; User downloads the required encoded blocks from the ICN network.
-The network topology is described in our paper
 ./decode/decode.sh # Decodes the original content according to the decoding information, and performs an integrity check through MD5.
 ```

 ### Test
 - Test in a real NDN environment.
+The network topology is described in our paper.
 ```
 a. nfd-start
 b. ./encode/encode